msvticket/kube-arch-webhook/README.md

 ## Core Values

-These are the values most likley that you want to change with the default values.
+These are the values most likely that you want to change with the default values.

 ```yaml
 # The time to cache the architectures available for an image where the imagePullPolicy in the pod is IfNotPresent.
 The duration is parsed by github.com/mashiike/longduration.